 The Analog Kick Drum MKII is the same basic concept as MKI, in that you press the momentary footswitch to generate a kick drum sound, but the entire kick drum circuit has been redesigned for a fatter, broader, and more interesting sound palette.
-MKII also has trigger input that can be used to trigger the kick drum, like CV for example (0-5V).
+MKII also has trigger input that can be used to trigger the kick drum, like CV gate for example (0-5V).
 Controls for pitch, decay, distortion, and volume.

 There is a brief sound demo video below.
 Definitely watch the video with headphones as the low frequencies of a kick drum don't necessarily translate well through phone or laptop speakers and it will mostly just sound like pfft, pfft.